alikulovoybek/Card-Transactions-Analytics-Project-SQL-Power-BI-/README.md

-# 📊 Financial Transactions Dashboard
+# 📊 Financial Transactions Dashboard (SQL - Power BI)

 This project demonstrates how I built a complete data analytics pipeline starting from raw data, creating a data warehouse in SQL, and visualizing insights using Power BI.